quinnwinter/musicGeneration/README.txt

 This will run output notes from the model and convert them to an audio file that can be played on the demo page.
 If the reset button is hit, the inputs will clear and a new audio file can be generated.
-The sound keys file used to convert the MIDI to audio was too large so canvas would not accept my submission, so no audio can be output from the demo.
-But, MIDI files can still be generated and played with any application that accepts MIDI files.